AlexeiSvt/techsupport/README.md

 # User Profiling & Trust Engine

--Neo4j storage is currently being implemented
+-Neo4j storage is currently being implemented and models are being remade

 **User Profiling & Trust Engine** is a backend system designed to analyze user data, calculate trust scores, and support security-focused workflows such as identity verification and fraud detection.